 Indian Statistical Service (ISS) is one amongst the Central Civil Services.
 Annually, the Union Public Service Commission (UPSC) selects the candidates based on the All India Entrance Examination scores.
-This year, the UPSC has released a total of 32 vacancies for the Indian Statistical Service.
-The examination for ISS will kick-start on June 29, 2018.

 Candidates who wish to apply for ISS must have obtained a bachelor's degree with statistics/mathematical statistics/applied statistics as one of the subjects or a master's degree in statistics/mathematical statistics/applied statistics.
 Here is the ISS exam pattern and subject-wise preparation tips.